 - Eliminate Risk of Turnover: Turnover happens, regardless of how amazing your organization is.
 When it occurs, it usually happens at the worst possible time, not when you can afford to lose someone.
 How will your organization be affected by turnover in your RCM or credentialing department?
 Our company is no exception and has had to deal with turnover in the past ten years.
 The difference is in our ability to effectively deal with turnover through our commitment to cross training and disciplined project accountability/tracking.
 These commitments ensure that management is never left in the dark regarding the status of an account and anyone, at any moment can pick up where someone else left off.

-In summary, outsourcing credentialing and provider enrollment is the equivalent of a primary care physician referring to a cardiologist when a patient presents with an irregular heartbeat.
-While the primary care physician could very likely handle the problem internally, is the risk of missing something really worth it?
+In summary, outsourcing your credentialing and provider enrollment is the equivalent of a primary care physician referring to a cardiologist when a patient presents with an irregular heartbeat.
+While the primary care physician could very likely handle the problem internally, is the risk of missing something serious really worth it?
 That’s really what you must ask yourself.
-Rather that watching credentialing needs be displaced to the bottom of the stack, or being done incorrectly by someone who lacks proper training or experience, why not outsource to a professional organization?
-Based on national credentialing surveys, the average time for a physician to be credentialed by a group is 180 days.
-We can say that there are only a handful of payers across the country that ever take us more than 4 months to complete.
+Are you certain that your current credentialing needs are being handled efficiently or being done incorrectly by someone who lacks proper training or experience?
+Based on national credentialing surveys, the average time for a physician to be credentialed by a group is 180 days whereas most of our payers are completed in 90 days.
 Is finishing the process faster and more accurately important to you?
 If it is, we believe you’ll reach the logical conclusion that outsourcing is the answer.

 Click here more information about our credentialing and enrollment services.